 ForgeRock only offers ForgeRock software or services to legal entities that have entered into a binding license agreement with ForgeRock.
-When you install ForgeRock's Docker images, you agree either that: 1) you are an authorized user of a ForgeRock customer that has entered into a license agreement with ForgeRock governing your use of the ForgeRock software; or 2) your use of the ForgeRock software is subject to the ForgeRock Subscription License Agreement located at link:https://www.forgerock.com/terms.
+When you install ForgeRock's Docker images, you agree either that: 1) you are an authorized user of a ForgeRock customer that has entered into a license agreement with ForgeRock governing your use of the ForgeRock software; or 2) your use of the ForgeRock software is subject to the ForgeRock Subscription License Agreement

-4. Check the status of the pods in the namespace in which you deployed the CDM until all the pods are ready:
+5. Check the status of the pods in the namespace in which you deployed the CDM until all the pods are ready: